-In the Spring of 2016, I remember it so vividly: I was drinking tea one evening, my stomach started to feel upset, and I abruptly began having diarrhea again that night for the first time in years.
+In the Spring of 2016, I remember it so vividly: I was drinking tea one evening, my stomach started to feel upset, and I had to abruptly run to the washroom.

-I thought I had the flu, but 2 days passed, 2 weeks, 2 months – severe diarrhea 8, 9, 10 times a day.
+I thought I had the flu, but two days passed, two weeks, two months – severe diarrhea 8, 9, 10 times a day.
 Every single day.
 I couldn’t eat anything without having to run to the washroom.
 I had to leave work, I had to leave gatherings, I developed a phobia of food, and I began losing weight that I couldn’t afford to lose, being an already small person.

 I started to think I was having a C. diff relapse, which was my biggest fear on the face of the earth.